Entrepreneurs are often rejected for SMB loans and traditional bank loans because they're unprepared for the underwriting/approval process.

 Organization and entity charts

 The banks may ask for charts that outline your corporate structure if trusts, SPVs, sister companies, or holding companies are involved.
-They may also want internal organizational charts that outline departments, hierarchy, and head-counts.
+They may also want internal organizational charts that outline departments, hierarchy, and employee headcounts.

-Banks are always focused on downside protection.
+Banks are always focused on risk and downside protection.
 If you own your office space, they will want to know how much it’s worth in the case of default.
-This section only applies to companies that have land or their office building.
+This section only applies to companies that have land or an office building.

 If you’re looking at using land or a building as collateral, the lender will usually have an environmental inspection performed.
 These can be phase I, phase II, or phase III depending on how in depth the inspection is.
 You will have to pay for this in conjunction with getting a loan, just like a home inspection for a personal mortgage.